 Shareholder of Record.
-You are a shareholder of record, or registered holder, if on the Record Date your shares were registered directly in your name with the Company's transfer agent, the Trust and Wealth Division of Bank OZK.
+You are a shareholder of record, or registered holder, if on the Record Date your shares were registered directly in your name with our transfer agent, the Trust and Wealth Division of Bank OZK.
 As a shareholder of record, you may vote in person at the Annual Meeting or vote by giving your proxy authorization by completing, signing and returning the enclosed proxy card (if you receive one by mail), or you can vote by calling the toll-free telephone number or using the Internet as further described on your Notice of Internet Availability of Proxy Materials (the "Notice").
 Whether or not you plan to attend the Annual Meeting, we encourage you to vote by proxy or to give your proxy authorization to ensure that your votes are counted.
 You may still attend the Annual Meeting and vote in person if you have already voted by proxy or given your proxy authorization.

 Beneficial Owner.
 If on the Record Date your shares were held in an account with a broker, bank or other agent, then you are the beneficial owner of shares held in "street name."
-The organization holding your account is considered to be the shareholder of record for purposes of voting at the Annual Meeting.
-As a beneficial owner, you have the right to direct your broker, bank or other agent how to vote the shares in your account by following the voting instructions your broker or other nominee provides.
+The holder of your account is considered to be the shareholder of record for purposes of voting at the Annual Meeting.
+As a beneficial owner, you have the right to direct your broker, bank or other agent how to vote the shares in your account by following the voting instructions they provide.

 Voting Shares Held in Our 401(k) Plan.
-If on the Record Date your shares were held through our 401(k) Plan, you must provide instructions on how you wish to vote your shares held through such plan no later than 11:59 p.m. eastern time on May 3, 2023.
+If on the Record Date your shares were held through our 401(k) Plan, you must provide instructions on how you wish to vote such shares no later than 11:59 p.m. eastern time on May 1, 2024.
 If you do not provide such instructions by that time, your shares will be voted in accordance with the rules of the 401(k) Plan.

-Why did I receive a Notice in the mail regarding the Internet availability of proxy materials instead of a full set of proxy materials?
+Why did I receive a Notice in the mail regarding the Internet availability of proxy materials instead of printed materials?
 We are making the proxy materials for the Annual Meeting available to our shareholders primarily via the Internet under the "Notice and Access" regulations adopted by the FDIC and the SEC.
-On or about March 17, 2023, we will mail the Notice to shareholders of our common stock at the close of business on the Record Date, other than those shareholders who previously requested electronic or paper delivery of communications from us.
+On or about March 15, 2024, we will mail the Notice to shareholders of our common stock at the close of business on the Record Date, other than shareholders who previously requested electronic or paper delivery.
 The Notice explains how to access and review the proxy materials and how to vote online.
 We believe this process expedites distribution of proxy materials and allows us to reduce our environmental impact and the costs of printing and distributing these materials.